Half a Loaf of Kung Fu

+In the film, the martial arts student is caught spying on an evil witch.
+He is later attacked by the witch, but is rescued by his next kung fu teacher.
+The film is a parody of the stoic depictions of martial artists in "serious" martial arts films.

 Plot

-A bumbling long haired acrobat named Jiang desires to practice kung fu.
+A bumbling long-haired acrobat named Jiang desires to practice kung fu.
 He finds an advertisement for work at the Mansion as a body guard.
 Jiang does not get the body guard position, but cons his way into a job using his kung fu skills, and gets himself into the middle of some shady business.

-He is told not to go near the "guest room" where the special guest is staying.
+Jiang is told not to go near the "guest room" where the special guest is staying.
 A fellow employee tells Jiang that there is an evil witch who lives in the guest room and is not to be disturbed.
 Jiang of course is caught spying on her and is run off the land.

 He then encounters two kung fu masters fighting in the woods.
 He watches one kill the other, and when he leaves Jiang takes the body into town to collect the reward.
 Using the money from the reward, Jiang tries to fulfill his kung fu dreams and find a master.
 He is suddenly attacked by the crazy witch and is about to lose until a mystery master shows up and beats her.
 The master turns out to be a bum, and teaches Jiang kung fu.
 He then goes on a journey with a princess to find a special jade plant.